Istanbul bid for the 2020 Summer Olympics: Overview

 Istanbul hosted the knockout stage of the 2010 Basketball World Championship as well as the final.
 Istanbul was chosen as the European Capital of Sports for 2012.
 The 2011 WTA Tour Championships and 2012 Euroleague Final Four will be hosted in Istanbul.
 The Abdi İpekçi Arena hosted the Final of EuroBasket 2001, and was also the venue for the 1992 Euroleague Final Four.
-The venue also hosted 2004 Eurovision Song Contest.
+The former venue also hosted 2004 Eurovision Song Contest.

-Istanbul will be bid 2032 Summer Olympics.

 Venues

 Venues would have been located in four zones and seven clusters around the city.
 The Olympic City Zone on the European side and the Olympic City Cluster would have included Atatürk Olympic Stadium and would have been home to the Olympic Village, with the Esenler Cluster of facilities just west of the main stadiums.
 The Coastal Zone along the Sea of Marmara would have included the Ataköy Cluster around Ataköy Athletics Arena and the Sinan Erdem Dome, while the Old City Cluster would have included cycle and triathlon facilities.
 The Bosporus zone would have had the Taksim Cluster on the European side and the Port Cluster on the Asian side, including Şükrü Saracoğlu Stadium.
 The final zone was the Forest Zone around Belgrade Forest in the north part of the European Side, where facilities would have included archery, volleyball, and rowing.

 Türk Telekom Arena, Atatürk Olympic Stadium and Şükrü Saracoğlu Stadium, which were built or renovated in the first decade of the 21st century, are three UEFA Elite Stadiums in Istanbul.
 Atatürk Olympic Stadium hosted UEFA Champions League Final in 2005 and Şükrü Saracoğlu Stadium hosted the UEFA Cup Final in 2009.
-There are also plans to construct a stadium which would have been used for the opening and closing ceremonies as well as for marathons.
+There are also plans to construct a temporary stadium which would have been used for the opening and closing ceremonies as well as for marathons.